Learn more about the 400-year history of the Union Flag or Union Jack.

 Some Scots vessels used an unofficial version in which the St Andrew’s cross was laid over the St George’s cross.
-The width of the white line (or fimbration) around the St George’s cross has also been a matter of debate.
-Actual flags from that period suggest that the fimbration was quite wide.
-The shade of the field started as a sky blue but gradually became darker over the centuries.
+The width of the white line (or fimbriation) around the St George’s cross has also been a matter of debate.
+Actual flags from that period suggest that the fimbriation was quite wide.
+The blue field started as a sky blue but the shade gradually darkened over time.
 The modern Scottish Saltire retains a lighter blue field (Pantone® 300 ) than the Union Flag (Pantone® 280).

 After disputes over the saluting of ships in the English Channel, in 1634 King Charles I issued a further proclamation, partially repealing that of his father:

 A Proclamation appointing the Flags, as well for our Navy Royal as for the Ships of our Subjects of South and North Britain

 We taking into Our Royal consideration that it is meet for the Honour of Our own Ships in Our Navy Royal and of such other Ships as are or shall be employed in Our immediate Service, that the same be by their Flags distinguished from the ships of any other of Our Subjects, do hereby strictly prohibit and forbid that none of Our Subjects, of any of Our Nations and Kingdoms, shall from henceforth presume to carry the Union Flag in the Main top, or other part of any of their Ships (that is) S. Georges Cross and S. Andrews Cross joined together upon pain of Our high displeasure, but that the same Union Flag be still reserved as an ornament proper for Our own Ships and Ships in Our immediate Service and Pay, and none other.